Brietoe/Sentinel/Milestones.md

 The 6 month project timeline is broken down into three two-month-phases, **Define**, **Refine** and **Integrate**.

-This document aims to address developer integration concerns and provides developer integration examples.

 ### **Definitions**

 ### User
 Primary person or entity using Sentinel to generate access tokens that grant limited access to an XRPL account for transaction signing.

 ### Counterparty
-External person or entity that requests permission to submit transactions on the *Users* behalf.
+External person or entity that requests permission to submit transactions on the *users* behalf.

 ### Server
 The software process that the *user* runs to use the sentinel service.
 This software is the users primary interface for configuration and monitoring.
 The server can run as a background service or be instantiated upon request.
 The server can be run by a custodian if needed but provides no protection from a 'bad actor' custodian; Sentinel can be configured with distributed multi-signing to address this issue.